 - Rendering raster data in a variety of formats

 - Packaged Tiger loader (US Census Bureau geocoder)

 Beyond commercial applications, municipal and governmental organizations have used PostGIS successfully.
-The National Oceanagrphic and Atmospheric Adminstration (NOAA) uses PostGIS with GeoServer.
-Portland Transit, and a variety of other transportation apps make use of PostGIS with OpenGeo
+The U.S. National Oceanographic and Atmospheric Administration (NOAA) uses PostGIS with GeoServer.
+Portland Transit and a variety of other transportation apps make use of PostGIS with OpenGeo.

 Early releases of the tool slowly added geography-unique geometry storage while optimizing for query speed.
 This later expanded to integrate with OpenGIS, and later expansion for the broad compatibility available today.